ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/client-api/session/querying/how-to-project-query-results.dotnet.markdown

 __What are projections__:

 * A projection refers to the __transformation of query results__ into a customized structure,
-  modifying the shape of the data returned from the server:
+  modifying the shape of the data returned from the server.

-      * You can return a subset of the data, specifying the document fields you want to get from the server,
+* Instead of retrieving the full document and then picking relevant data from it,
-        instead of retrieving the full document and then picking relevant data from it.
+  you can return a subset of the data, specifying the document fields you want to get from the server.

 * The query can load [related documents](../../../indexes/indexing-related-documents#what-are-related-documents) and have their data merged into the projection results.

 * Objects and arrays can be projected, fields can be renamed, and any calculation can be made within the projection.

 ---